ibm-cloud-docs/cloud-pak-security/getting-started.md

 | domain | Cloud Pak for Security Application URL |
 {: caption="Table 2.
 Required deployment parameters for Cloud Pak for Security" caption-side="top"}

+**Note:** The user that you provide as `adminUserId` must be the admin for the LDAP directory with an email address in the LDAP directory.

 | Optional values  | Description | Default
 | --------- | ----------- | ----------- |
 | storageClass | Cloud Pak for Security Default Storage Class | ibmc-block-gold |